britecharts/britecharts-react/README.md

 ```

 ## API
-Each component's API will be a reflect of [Britecharts][britecharts] charts and their APIs.
+Each component's API will be a reflection of [Britecharts][britecharts] charts and their APIs.
 That way, if we need to render a bar chart, we will first check the [bar chart's API][barChartAPI] in the main project API reference page.
 You can read more about the approach [here][topics]

 From there, we will proceed to pass each of the configurations through the usual props as we do in React projects:
 ```js static